-Governors are volunteers and at Great Milton Primary School the governing body is drawn from a variety of different backgrounds and plays a crucial role in the development and strategy of the school.
-Please see more information about our Governors on the Meet the Governors tab.
+Governors are volunteers and at Great Milton C of E Primary School the governing body is drawn from a variety of different backgrounds and plays a crucial role in the development and strategy of the school.
+Please see more information about our Governors on the Meet the Governors page.

-Please note our Governors declaration of interests is being updated to account for our newly appointed governors and will be published ASAP.
+Please note our Governors Declaration of Business Interests is being updated to account for our newly appointed governors and will be published ASAP.

-Another key role of the governors as a whole is as a source of support and challenge to the Head Teacher as well as teaching staff.
-The head teacher attends each full governing body meeting as well as submitting a fully updated report on the previous term to each FGB meeting.
-In addition the head attends most of the subcommittee meetings.
-This ensures that both governing body and head teacher work in tandem to ensure that appropriate targets, aims and objectives are both set and met and that each pupil has every opportunity to achieve their full potential.
+Another key role of the governors, as a whole, is as a source of support and challenge to the headteacher as well as teaching staff.
+The headteacher attends each full governing body (FGB) meeting as well as submitting a fully updated report on the previous term to each FGB meeting.
+In addition, the head attends most of the subcommittee meetings.
+This ensures that both governing body and headteacher work in tandem to ensure that appropriate targets, aims and objectives are both set and met and that each pupil has every opportunity to achieve their full potential.